Why bother to sequence your genome at home?

 Curiosity

-I own a Jetson Nano and a Raspberry Pi, even though I can rent more compute in the cloud for less.
+I own a Jetson Nano and Raspberry Pi, even though I can rent more compute in the cloud for less.
 The reason I am happy paying a premium for worse performing hardware, is that there is a special kind of pleasure I take in having a full system in front of me: I can touch it, I can change the OS, break it then reflash, and use it to build cool stuff.

 Understanding inheritance